The Honorary Degrees Committee annually seeks to identify potential nominees for the award of Honorary Degrees.

 (ii) Staff in Faculties - nominations should be completed and forwarded to your Head of School/Faculty Office for consideration by the Faculty Executive Board;

-(iii) All other nominations can be submitted using the online nomination form.
+(iii) All other nominations can be submitted using the online or postal nomination form.

-All nominations require to be forwarded to the Registrar's Office, in the strictest confidence.
-Nominations are accepted throughout the year and will be considered by the Committee during the formal selection process, which is initiated annually in May.
+All nominations should be forwarded to the Registrar's Office, in the strictest confidence.
+Nominations are accepted throughout the year and will be considered by the Committee during the formal selection process.
 To assist the Committee in the selection process, it is important that the pro forma be completed as fully as possible.

 You may nominate more than one person and are encouraged to do so.
 Anyone nominated should not be approached and all names forwarded to the Committee must be treated as strictly confidential.

-Nominations should be forwarded to the Registrar's Office, in the strictest confidence.
+For consideration at the February meeting of the Committee, nominations should be forwarded to the Registrar's Office, in the strictest confidence, by Thursday, 20 February 2020.